sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 To set up this blog, I wanted a pretty simple and standard workflow: edit markdown files, use Git to push those file somewhere and update the blog accordingly.

-I initially considered GitHub Pages, but switched to [Cloudflare Pages](https://www.cloudflare.com/pages/) after hearing about it from Ivan Pepelnjak (on his [blog](https://blog.ipspace.net/2024/07/blog-cloudflare/)) and discovering Deborah Writes' excellent deployment guide: [Deploy and Host MkDocs with Cloudflare Pages guide](https://deborahwrites.com/guides/deploy-host-mkdocs/deploy-mkdocs-material-cloudflare/)
+I initially considered GitHub Pages, but switched to [Cloudflare Pages](https://www.cloudflare.com/pages/) after hearing about it from Ivan Pepelnjak on a podcast (not sure which one) but also on his [blog](https://blog.ipspace.net/2024/07/blog-cloudflare/)) and discovering Deborah Writes' excellent deployment guide: [Deploy and Host MkDocs with Cloudflare Pages guide](https://deborahwrites.com/guides/deploy-host-mkdocs/deploy-mkdocs-material-cloudflare/)

 The source code is hosted on [GitHub](https://github.com/sdargoeuves/noodleops-mkdocs), and updates are automatically deployed to Cloudflare Pages when I update the `main` branch.